+He also exhorted them to ensure total passenger safety.
+Rao interacted with the gatemen, gangmen, station masters, technicians and other field staff regarding safety and punctuality of train movement.
 He inspected the progress of various passenger amenity works and cleanliness at the station premises and explored possibilities of further improvement.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)